dexhowl/react-road/README.md

 ### Fundamentals

-* Components
+#### Components

 * The App component (as the Entry Point) is the Root or Ancestor to all components in the applications constructed here
 * Child components of App can be parents and/or siblings of other components withing the application
     * Example: App > List > Item within hacker-stories.
 App is the Root, List is a child of App but a parent to Item.
 * Components that don't generate their own components from within are the leaves.
 * Extraction of additional components typically occurs naturally when complexity becomes too intense.
 * Passing multiple values within a component property creates an object, not an array.
-    * Define
-        * Declaration:
-        * Instance:
+* Define:
+    * **Declaration**: This refers to the creation of an interface that is your component.
+Similar to defining a class in Java.
+This is where you create the template all instances of your component are birth from.
-        * Element:
+        * Function Component Declaration

+            ```jsx
+            function Hello() {
+                return (
+                    <h1>Hello World</h1>
+                )
+            }
+            ```
-    *
+        * Arrow Function Expression

+            ```jsx
+            const Hello = () => <h1>Hello World</h1>
+            ```
+            Both of these components provide the same output though the arrow function expression is more concise.
+            The trade-off being that it does not allow for anything else to occur prior to returning.
+            Removing the braces and return block means the JSX is all you get.

+            **Note**: *While it is possible to mix the two it's best practice to choose a style and stick with it throughout the entire project*

+    * **Instance**: Each occurence of your component is an instance.
+They are all independent of one another but follow the same structure as declared.
+    * **Element**: This is what's rendered at to the browser after declaration and instantiation of your component.

 ### Roadmap